Gustavus II Adolphus the Great, King of Sweden

 Gustavus Adolphus at the Battle of Breitenfeld by Johann Walter; Credit – Wikipedia

 Gustavus Adolphus won a decisive victory at the First Battle of Breitenfeld in September 1631.
-He then marched across Germany, establishing his winter quarters near the Rhine, making plans for the invasion of the rest of the Holy Roman Empire.
+He then marched across Germany, establishing his winter quarters near the Rhine, where he planned for the invasion of the rest of the Holy Roman Empire.
 He had hopes of conquering the Holy Roman Empire and ascending its throne.
 However, it was not to be.
-The Battle of Lützen took place on November 16, 1632, between a Holy Roman Empire force under Albrecht von Wallenstein and a combined Swedish-German army led by Gustavus Adolphus.
+The Battle of Lützen occurred on November 16, 1632, between a Holy Roman Empire force under Albrecht von Wallenstein and a combined Swedish-German army led by Gustavus Adolphus.
 Generally viewed as a narrow Swedish victory, both sides suffered heavy casualties and it is now chiefly remembered for the death of Gustavus Adolphus.

 Death of King Gustav II Adolf of Sweden at the Battle of Lützen by Carl Wahlbom; Credit – Wikipedia